mlavender11/EC327-Boids/README.md

 5. Enter "./build/EC327-Boids" (or whatever the .exe is called) in the terminal

 # Behavior
-Michael and Yicong whatever you guys wanna put here
+Whatever you guys wanna put here

 # Visuals
 ## BoidRenderer.h/cpp